lj8128/os-kernel/bootloader/notes.md

 #### The Interrupt Vector Table

-The Interrupt Vector Table, roughly speaking, is a list of memory locations that the BIOS loads into RAM.
+The Interrupt Vector Table (hereafter, 'IVT'), roughly speaking, is a list of memory locations that the BIOS loads into RAM.
 The first location in the list is assigned the number 0, the second location, the number 1, and so on, until the 256-th location is given the number 255.
 These numbers are called _interrupt vectors_.

 Each memory location corresponds to the starting address of a routine, or _interrupt handler_.
 These routines can be invoked either directly